 By: Brittany Racca

 There aren't many festivals that can say they've partied for generations.
-In celebration of the Delcambre Shrimp Festival reaching its 70th anniversary, we talked to Tammy Gordon, the Community Relations Coordinator at the Port of Delcambre and a former Teen Shrimp Queen, about updates, parking, food options, entertainment and more.
+In celebration of the Delcambre Shrimp Festival, we talked to Tammy Gordon, the Community Relations Coordinator at the Port of Delcambre and a former Teen Shrimp Queen, about updates, parking, food options, entertainment and more.

 1) What is it?